• Post author:

 5. Be skeptical – Is it a real problem?

-Find out how much pain, time, effort, or money customers are spending to overcome the problem.
+Find out how much pain, time, effort, or money customers spend to overcome the problem.
 It’s likely not a real problem unless they are willing to pay to solve it.
-Otherwise they might be providing the answers they think you want to hear so as not to hurt your feelings.
+Otherwise, they might be providing the answers they think you want to hear so as not to hurt your feelings.